srknthbala/ai-systematic-review-screening-assistant/README.md

 are never uploaded anywhere.
 The only outbound traffic is the screening calls you trigger.

-## How it works
+## Description/How it Works

+Exponentially cheaper, better screening, and more feature capabilities than Rayyan.ai

 Each record is sent to the API on its own, with only your criteria and that one title and abstract.
 Decisions are independent and reproducible.

 Every record comes back as **INCLUDE**, **EXCLUDE** or **MAYBE**, with a confidence score and a one-line reason.
 MAYBE is common by design: it is